Valafi/UE5-Style-Guide/README.md

 It is at this point where if the master materials for both projects are incompatible in *any way*, you risk breaking possibly the entire material library for a project as well as any other dependencies that may have already been migrated, simply because assets were not stored in a top level folder.
 The simple migration of static meshes now becomes a very ugly task.

-#### 2.2.3 Samples, Templates, and Marketplace Content Are Risk-Free <a name="2.2.3"></a>
+#### Samples, Templates, and Marketplace Content Are Risk-Free <a name="content-structure--top-level--content-packs"></a>

-An extension to [2.2.2](#2.2.2), if a team member decides to add sample content, template files, or assets they bought from the marketplace, it is guaranteed, as long your project's top-level folder is uniquely named,that these new assets will not interfere with your project.
+An extension to [Reduce Migration Conflicts](#content-structure--top-level--migration), if a team member decides to add sample content, template files, or assets they bought from the marketplace, it is guaranteed, as long your project's top-level folder is uniquely named, that these new assets will not interfere with your project.

-You can not trust marketplace content to fully conform to the [top level folder rule](#structure-top-level).
-There exists many assets that have the majority of their content in a top level folder but also have possibly modified Epic sample content as well as level files polluting the global `Content` folder.
+You can not trust marketplace content to fully conform to the [top level folder rule](#content-structure--top-level).
+There exist many assets that have the majority of their content in a top level folder but also have possibly modified Epic sample content as well as level files polluting the global `Content` folder.

-When adhering to [2.2](#structure-top-level), the worst marketplace conflict you can have is if two marketplace assets both have the same Epic sample content.
+When adhering to the [top level folder rule](#content-structure--top-level), the worst marketplace conflict you can have is if two marketplace assets both have the same Epic sample content.
 If all your assets are in a project specific folder, including sample content you may have moved into your folder, your project will never break.

-#### 2.2.4 DLC, Sub-Projects, and Patches Are Easily Maintained <a name="2.2.4"></a>
+#### DLC, Sub-Projects, and Patches Are Easily Maintained <a name="content-structure--top-level--expansions"></a>

 If your project plans to release DLC or has multiple sub-projects associated with it that may either be migrated out or simply not cooked in a build, assets relating to these projects should have their own separate top level content folder.
 This make cooking DLC separate from main project content far easier.
 Sub-projects can also be migrated in and out with minimal effort.
 If you need to change a material of an asset or add some very specific asset override behavior in a patch, you can easily put these changes in a patch folder and work safely without the chance of breaking the core project.

-### 2.3 Use Developers Folder For Local Testing <a name="structure-developers"></a>
+### Use Developers Folder For Local Testing <a name="content-structure--developers-folder"></a>

 During a project's development, it is very common for team members to have a sort of 'sandbox' where they can experiment freely without risking the core project.
 Because this work may be ongoing, these team members may wish to put their assets on a project's source control server.
 Not all teams require use of Developer folders, but ones that do use them often run into a common problem with assets submitted to source control.